rytsikau/ee.Yrewind/README.md

 * Delayed start recording
 * Recording in real time
-* Rewinding to the specified time point in the past
+* Rewinding to the specified time point in the past, and downloading from that point
 * Waiting for the scheduled live stream to start and then automatically recording from the first second
 * Monitoring the specified channel for new live streams and then automatically recording from the first second